EnergiMidt/terraform-azurerm-functionapp/README.md

 # terraform-azurerm-functionapp

-Terraform module for managing an Azure Function app
+Terraform module for managing an Azure Function app.